Goldstein Lab

 • I buy lenses in bulk online instead of taking them from laser pointers as some people do.

-• Based on teacher recommendations, I've been making 8x10 inch microscopes (a little bigger than in the Instructable) to fit large smartphones or iPads/tablets.
-In most elementary school classrooms, only the teacher will have a smartphone, of course, but some schools have multiple iPads or other tablets that classrooms can use. iPads have the camera on a corner, which means that an iPad can fit on the microscope diagonally with the camera on top of the lens if (1) the three holes are drilled in the plexiglass and wood close to the edges—generally within 1 inch of the edges and (2) the lens hole is roughly in line with the two other nearby holes.
-For tablets with the lens in other locations, you may need to get creative with where you put your lens.
+• Based on teacher recommendations, I've been making 8x10 inch microscopes (bigger than in the original Instructable) to fit large smartphones or iPads/tablets.
+Some schools have multiple iPads or other tablets that classrooms can use. iPads have the camera on a corner, which means that an iPad can fit on the microscope diagonally with the camera on top of the lens if (1) the three holes are drilled in the plexiglass and wood close to the edges—generally within 1 inch of the edges and (2) the lens hole is roughly in line with the two other nearby holes.
+Amazon Fires are very inexpensive tablets that work well too.
+For tablets with the lens in other locations than a corner, you may need to get creative with where you put your lens.

-• I use Optix 0.08 inch thick clear acrylic sheet plexiglass, which comes in 8x10 inch sheets and is easy to break by scoring with a razor blade along a straight line and then bending really hard by hand (while wearing goggles).
+• I use Optix 0.08 inch thick clear acrylic sheet plexiglass, which comes in 8x10 inch sheets.

 • In my experience, a drill press does a great job of drilling through the plexiglass without breaking it, much better than a hand drill does (see video on this page).
 Some makerspaces have drill presses available for you to use.
-If you're not using springs (see more about springs below), then be sure to drill the stage (the 8 x 3 1/3 inch plexiglass piece) in places that will allow the stage to balance on the wing nuts--centered on the roughly 3 1/3 inch breadth.
-We sometimes mark the upper right edges of the wood and plexiglass and drill these three pieces at once, taped together with painters tape, so that each set will fit together perfectly even if the drill holes are only approximately in the places where you want them to be.
-If you do this, be sure not to mix up which stage goes with which wood bottom and plexiglass top.
-Or you can drill 3 holes in 1 piece of plexiglass and use that piece as a template for every piece of wood or plexiglass (that's what I did for the drilling in the example video - you'll see blue circles where I marked spots to drill).
+If you're not using springs (see more about springs below), then be sure to drill the stage (the 8 x 3 1/3 inch plexiglass piece) in places that will allow the stage to balance on the wing nuts – centered on the roughly 3 1/3 inch breadth.
+I recommend measuring out hole positions so they'll be perfectly symmetric (here's a symmetric template to print out that you can use), then drilling 3 holes in 1 piece of plexiglass, and use that piece as a hard plastic template to mark drill hole positions in every future piece of wood or plexiglass (that's what I did for the drilling in the example video - you'll see blue circles where I marked positions to drill).

-• A 11/32 inch (8.7mm) drill bit is absolutely ideal for drilling the lens hole.
+• An 11/32 inch (8.7mm) drill bit is absolutely ideal for drilling the lens hole.
 With this size drill bit, the lens will generally fit snugly in the hole.

 • Put a tiny drop or two of superglue on the lens housing before pressing it into the lens hole (I press it in with a wood block if it's a tight fit).
 I put some wax paper underneath so that I can push the lens down through the hole until it's perfectly flush with the plexiglass surface, without gluing everything to my work surface by mistake.
-If the lens is a little loose in the hole, add a little extra superglue and rotate the lens in the hole to spread the glue a little, and allow to dry for 2 hours.
-Take care not to touch the glass of the lens (the lens works best when it remains clean) or to glue your fingers.
+If the lens is a little loose in the hole, add a little extra superglue and rotate the lens in the hole to spread the glue a little, and allow to dry for 2 hours (superglue sets in minutes but takes a couple of hours to cure fully).
+Take care not to touch the clear part of the acrylic lens (the lens works best when it remains clean) or to glue your fingers.
 On rare occasions, a lens will come loose, so you may want to tell workshop participants that they can use superglue to fix that.

-• Superglue fumes have a strange effect on plexiglass, causing plexiglass nearby (within a few millimeters) to turn frosted, and especially if the plexiglass has a little finger grease on it.
-So minimize touching the plexiglass near the lens hole before or during gluing; don't use excessive amounts of superglue; and as the superglue dries, don't leave the drying lens/plexiglass in contact with other plexiglass pieces.
+• Superglue fumes will cause plexiglass nearby (within a few millimeters) to turn frosted if the plexiglass has a little finger grease on it.
+So try to avoid touching the plexiglass near the lens hole before or during gluing.
+Don't use excessive amounts of superglue, and as the superglue dries, don't leave the drying lens/plexiglass in contact with other plexiglass pieces.

 Just before the workshop:

-• I bring along a bag of goodies for anyone who runs out of things to look at, including some iodine (available at drug stores) and an onion for anyone who wants to see onion cells (details below).
-I bring along a roll of clear packing tape to use pieces as makeshift clear microscope slides.
-The tape works well to immobilize live bugs too.
+• I bring along a bag of goodies for anyone who runs out of things to look at, including a red onion for anyone who wants to see onion cells (details below).
 And I bring a ruler that has millimeters on it, in case anyone asks about magnification (details below).
-I try to bring only things that people can find easily (nothing from my research lab) so that people can see what's possible without any hard-to-find equipment.
+I try to bring only things that people can find easily (no glass slides and nothing from my research lab) so that people can see what's possible without any hard-to-find equipment.

 Picture